Understanding Agents

 - Can be linked to tickets for tracking

-- Can be branched to explore different approaches
+- Can be forked to explore different approaches (using

 - Are stored locally in your workspace